metrorailings/OwlBlog/content/posts/2022-circa-millions-week-9-predictions.md

 ##### _Injuries_

-I think Kyler Murray is finally feeling the rigors of the season.
+I think Kyler Murray's finally feeling the rigors of the season - the kid was in a great deal of pain towards the end of that game last week with Minnesota.
+It's worth noting that we're nearing the midway point of the season too.
+The past two years, Kyler's level of play has seriously suffered into the second half of the season, likely as a result of too much physical and mental stress accumulating going into November and December.
+Don't be surprised if Murray starts performing much worse now that winter is arriving.

 ##### _Weather_